 FPGA Stuff

 With PALs and CPLDs, using languages like ABLE or CuPL, or using schematics made sense.
 Once you pass a certain level of complexity, however, you need to move to a higher level of abstraction.
 This is where VHDL and Verilog come in.
 After working with both, I tend to prefer VHDL as it moves me a little further up from the hardware.
-It fits well with my many years of firmware development, where I gradually learned to trust the compiler.
-If you come from a purely hardware background, however, then Verilog, with variable types like "wires" and "registers," allows you to at least feel closer to the hardware.
+Verilog, with variable types like "wires" and "registers" feels closer to the hardware.

 And there have been big improvements in just the past few years.
-The Xilinx Spartan 3 parts have 90nm geometry, but Xilinx has since gone down to 45nm with the Spartan 6, and has already announced the Artix and Kintex which will be 28nm.
+The Xilinx Spartan 3 parts have 90nm geometry, but Xilinx has since gone down to 45nm with the Spartan 6, and 28nm with the latest 7 series.
+Smaller geometry means higher speed and lower power.

 With parts in the $10 range, and tools that are mostly free, it's easy to try FPGAs and find out their power and flexbility for yourself.